How to Tame (or Embrace) Your Baby Hairs

 Raise your hand if you love spending a good hour on styling and blow-drying your hair only to step away and see your unruly baby hairs everywhere.
 We can’t see you, but we’re going to go ahead and guess you didn’t raise your hand.
-It’s okay; we didn’t either.
+It’s okay—we didn’t either.

 Step 1: Water them down.
 Baby hairs need to be completely wet in order to style them.
 This doesn’t mean you have to do a full shampoo every time you want to style your fine hairs, but instead just reach for a mist bottle and spritz along your hairline to dampen the strands (a good splash works too).

 Step 2: Heat them up.
 Once your baby hairs are wet, secure a hold on them with your index and middle fingers and begin the blow-drying process.
 Begin to pull the fine hairs approximately one or two inches from the scalp and dry them with heat for three seconds.
-Then, blast them with cool air for three seconds.
+Then blast them with cool air for three seconds.
 Alternating between hot and cool will help protect frail hairs from burning.
-Remember that baby hairs at the front of your head dry quickly, so be careful to not over-dry them!
+Remember that baby hairs at the front of your head dry quickly, so be careful not to over-dry them!

-Scroll through to shop the best products for taming your baby hairs!
+Scroll through to shop the best products for taming your baby hairs.

 Living Proof No Frizz Nourishing Styling Cream ($37)